Olean in Cattaraugus County, New York — The American Northeast (Mid-Atlantic)

 and to keep in remembrance the patriots of the War for Independence who are buried in Cattaraugus County, New York

 Erected 1904 by Daughters of the American Revolution.

 Location.
 42° 4.634′ N, 78° 25.769′ W. Marker is in Olean, New York, in Cattaraugus County.
 Marker is on South Union Street (New York State Route 16) just south of E. State Street (New York State Route 417), on the right when traveling north.
+Marker is located at the west end of Lincoln Park.
 Touch for map.
-Marker is located at the west end of Lincoln Park.
 Marker is in this post office area: Olean NY 14760, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Historic Site - Home of Frank W. Higgins (about 300 feet away, measured in a direct line); 1804-2004 (about 300 feet away); Allegany Veterans Memorial (approx. 3½ miles away); The Settlement of Knapp Creek (approx. 6 miles away); Ceres School (approx. Ceres (approx. 9.9 miles away in Pennsylvania); Rixford World War I Memorial (approx. 11.1 miles away in Pennsylvania); Seneca Oil Spring (approx. 11½ miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Grand Army of the Republic (within shouting distance of this marker); Women's Suffrage (within shouting distance of this marker); Historic Site - Home of Frank W. Higgins 1804-2004 (about 300 feet away); Bartlett House (approx. ¼ mile away); Frank W. Higgins (approx. 0.6 miles away); Allegany Veterans Memorial (approx. 3½ miles away); Peter Jones (approx. 5.7 miles away).
 Touch for a list and map of all markers in Olean.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 8, 2012, by Yugoboy of Rochester, New York.
-This page has been viewed 445 times since then and 30 times this year.
+It was originally submitted on October 8, 2012, by Yugoboy of Rochester, New York.
+This page has been viewed 761 times since then and 42 times this year.
 Photos: 1, 2. submitted on October 8, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.